woocommerce/woocommerce/readme.txt

 * Fix - Tab hiding with some theme markup.
 * Fix - Ajax variations: stripslashes to fix attributes with quotes.
 * Fix - No longer returns to the first variation list page when deleting one variation.
-* Tweak - Disable error_reporting during ajax requests to prevent malformed JSON.
+* Tweak - Disable display_errors during ajax requests to prevent malformed JSON.
 * Tweak - When merging shipping taxes with a shipping rate taxes, ensure shipping rate taxes is not malformed.

 = 2.4.2 - 11/08/2015 =